Skype: Security and privacy

 Skype was claimed initially to be a secure communication, with one of its early web pages stating "highly secure with end-to-end encryption".
-Security services were invisible to the user, and encryption cannot be disabled.
-Skype claims to use publicly documented, widely trusted encryption techniques for Skype-to-Skype communication: RSA for key negotiation and the Advanced Encryption Standard to encrypt conversations.
-However, it is impossible to verify that these algorithms are used correctly, completely, and at all times, as there is no public review possible without a protocol specification and/or the program's source code.
-Skype provides an uncontrolled registration system for users with no proof of identity.
-Instead, users may choose a screen name which does not have to relate to their real-life identity in any way; a name chosen could also be an impersonation attempt, where the user claims to be someone else for fraudulent purposes.
+Security services were invisible to the user, and encryption could not be disabled.
+Skype claimed to use publicly documented, widely trusted encryption techniques for Skype-to-Skype communication: RSA for key negotiation and the Advanced Encryption Standard to encrypt conversations.
+However, it is impossible to verify that these algorithms are used correctly, completely, and at all times, as there is no public review possible without a protocol specification or the program's source code.
+Skype provided an uncontrolled registration system for users with no proof of identity.
+Instead, users might choose a screen name that does not have to relate to their real-life identity in any way; a name chosen could also be an impersonation attempt, where the user claims to be someone else for fraudulent purposes.
 A third-party paper analyzing the security and methodology of Skype was presented at Black Hat Europe 2006.
 It analyzed Skype and found a number of security issues with the then-current security model.

-Skype incorporates some features that tend to hide its traffic, but it is not specifically designed to thwart traffic analysis and therefore does not provide anonymous communication.
-Some researchers have been able to watermark the traffic so that it is identifiable even after passing through an anonymizing network.
+Skype incorporated some features that tended to hide its traffic, but it was not specifically designed to thwart traffic analysis and therefore did not provide anonymous communication.
+Some researchers had been able to watermark the traffic so that it was identifiable even after passing through an anonymizing network.

 In an interview, Kurt Sauer, the Chief Security Officer of Skype, said, "We provide a safe communication option.
 I will not tell you whether we can listen or not."
-This does not deny the fact that the U.S. National Security Agency (NSA) monitors Skype conversations.
-Skype's client uses an undocumented and proprietary protocol.
-The Free Software Foundation (FSF) is concerned about user privacy issues arising from using proprietary software and protocols and has made a replacement for Skype one of their high-priority projects.
-Security researchers Biondi and Desclaux have speculated that Skype may have a back door, since Skype sends traffic even when it is turned off and because Skype has taken extreme measures to obfuscate the program's traffic and functioning.
+This did not deny the fact that the U.S. National Security Agency (NSA) monitored Skype conversations.
+Skype's client used an undocumented and proprietary protocol.
+The Free Software Foundation (FSF) was concerned about user privacy issues arising from using proprietary software and protocols and had made a replacement for Skype one of their high-priority projects.
+Security researchers Biondi and Desclaux had speculated that Skype might have a back door, since Skype sent traffic even when it was turned off and because Skype had taken extreme measures to obfuscate the program's traffic and functioning.
 Several media sources reported that at a meeting about the "Lawful interception of IP based services" held on 25 June 2008, high-ranking unnamed officials at the Austrian interior ministry said that they could listen in on Skype conversations without problems.
-Austrian public broadcasting service ORF, citing minutes from the meeting, reported that "the Austrian police are able to listen in on Skype connections".
+The Austrian public broadcasting service ORF, citing minutes from the meeting, reported that "the Austrian police are able to listen in on Skype connections".
 Skype declined to comment on the reports.
-One easily demonstrated method of monitoring is to set up two computers with the same Skype user ID and password.
-When a message is typed or a call is received on one computer, the second computer duplicates the audio and text.
-This requires knowledge of the user ID and password.
+One easily demonstrated method of monitoring was to set up two computers with the same Skype user ID and password.
+When a message was typed or a call was received on one computer, the second computer duplicated the audio and text.
+This required knowledge of the user ID and password.